Cyber-Chic/--frontendmentor_ordersummary/README.md

-# Frontend Mentor - Order Summary Component Solution
+# 💻 Frontend Mentor: Order Summary // THE MOORE SIGNAL

 This is a solution to the [order summary component challenge](https://www.frontendmentor.io/challenges/order-summary-component-QlPmajDUj) hosted on Frontend Mentor.
 Frontend Mentor requires the use of front end skills to create websites and solve real world coding challenges.